 - 1. An overall UCSB grade point average of at least 3.0. - 2.
-Satisfactory completion at UCSB, with a grade point average of 3.0 or better, of any five classes, including at least two Electrical & Computer Engineering (ECE) classes and two Computer Science (CMPSC) classes, from the following: Math 4B, ECE 10A/10AL, 10B/10BL, 10C/10CL (ECE 10A/10AL, 10B/10BL, 10C/10CL each count as one course), ECE 15A, CMPSC 16, 24, 32, 40.
+Satisfactory completion at UCSB, with a grade point average of 3.5 or better, of any five classes, including at least two Electrical & Computer Engineering (ECE) classes and two Computer Science (CMPSC) classes, from the following: Math 4B, Math 6A, ECE 10A/10AL, 10B/10BL, 10C/10CL (ECE 10A/10AL, 10B/10BL, 10C/10CL each count as one course), ECE 15A, CMPSC 16, 24, 32, 40.
+First attempt only.

 Acceptance into the major will be based on UC grade point averages, applicable courses completed, and space availability.
 All students considering changing into Computer Engineering are required to meet with the ECE Academic Advisor during their first year.
 It is highly recommended that the CE program curriculum is followed to be best prepared to switch into CE, concurrently keeping a backup major plan if the department is not able to accommodate your request to change into CE.
+Denied change of major applications will not be reconsidered for either major (CE or EE).